pfheatwole/thesis/content/introduction.rst

 ==================

-Combine the sets of wind estimates by time and space, then use pattern extraction to find wind correlations between nearby regions.
+Combine the sets of wind estimates by time and space, then use pattern recognition methods to find correlations in the wind vectors of neighboring regions.
 Specifically, can you find points in space which are strong indicators of the wind conditions in other nearby points in space?

 Predictive modelling